PinNaCode/magiskboot_build/README.md

 #### LTO

+Set `LDFLAGS` to `" -flto"` before calling CMake.

 If you want to perform LTO at the final link time, pass `-DUSE_LTO_LINKER_PLUGIN=ON` to CMake during configuring.

-And you will need to install [LLD][LLD].

-Note: you may need to make sure your LLVM and LLD are sharing the same LLVM version with Rust.
+(And you will need to install [LLD][LLD].
+Note: you may need to make sure your LLVM and LLD are sharing the same LLVM version with Rust.)

 ### Testing